-The reversal of historical perspectives about beer.
+The reversal of historical perspectives about beer

 The adoption of a generic technical definition of beer, rather than a cultural and relative one, puts all the brewing traditions of the world on an equal footing.

 The history of the brewery treats all beer families with the same respect due to beverages with a long history.
 These families are cousins.
-They all come from the same technological core: the fundamentals of the brewery.
+They all come from the same technological core: the fundamentals of beer brewing.
 As early as the protohistory of human societies, this early biotechnology makes enzymes work to convert starch into fermentable sugars and transform the latter into ethanol.
 It lays the technological foundation for the brewery.

 All beers, ancient and modern, respond to the same economic fundamentals (transforming starch into a fermented beverage) and the same general social rules: to bring about drinking manners uniting a more or less large human community.
 Since its origin, the brewery has been transforming its own techniques on the five continents where it has developed.
 Whatever the times, the brewery adapts its organisation and responds to the social evolutions of its time.